helix-foundation/currency/contracts/governance/community/README.md

   - `source` (address) - The address that a deposit certificate has been issued to
   - `amount` (uint256) - The amount of ECOx tokens deposited

 The Deposit event indicates that ECOx has been locked up, credited to a particular address in a particular amount.

 ##### Withdrawal
 Attributes:
   - `destination` (address) The address that has made a withdrawal
   - `amount` (uint256) The amount in basic unit of 10^{-18} ECOx (weicoX) tokens withdrawn

 The Withdrawal event indicates that a withdrawal has been made to a particular address in a particular amount

 #### deposit
 Arguments:
   - `_amount` (uint256) - amount of EcoX sender is attempting to deposit

 Transfers EcoX in the amount `_amount` from msg.sender to the EcoXLockup contract.
 A checkpoint is written to increase totalSupply and the voting balance of msg.sender by `_amount` for the current block number.
-This also results in a Deposit event being emitted.
+This also results in a `Deposit` event being emitted.

 ##### Security Notes
   - only updates totalSupply and voting power balance if the transfer is successful i.e. if msg.sender has at least `_amount` of EcoX in their balance

 #### withdraw
 Arguments:
   - `_amount` (uint256) - amount of EcoX sender is attempting to withdraw

 Transfers EcoX in the amount `_amount` to msg.sender.
-Ensures that A checkpoint is written to decrease totalSupply and the voting balance of msg.sender by `_amount` for the current block number.
-This also results in a Withdrawal event being emitted.
+Ensures that a checkpoint is written to decrease totalSupply and the voting balance of msg.sender by `_amount` for the current block number.
+This also results in a `Withdrawal` event being emitted.

+##### Security Notes
+  - This function attempts to undelegate funds to attempt to withdraw but this may fail.
+See [undelegate](../../currency/README.md#undelegate) for more context.

 ### votingECOx
 Arguments:
   - `_voter` (address) - address whose voting power is being assessed
   - `_blocknumber` (uint256) - block number at which voting power is being assessed

 Fetches the EcoX voting power of a given address at a given block.
 This is accomplished by binary searching to find the earliest checkpoint taken after the given block number, and then getting the balance of the address in that checkpoint.

 ### totalVotingECOx
 Arguments:
   - `_blocknumber` (uint256) - block number at which voting power is being assessed

 Fetches the total voting power at a given block.
 This is accomplished by binary searching to find the earliest checkpoint taken after the given block number, and then getting the sum of all balances at that checkpoint.
+This only counts ECOx that are stored by users to be able to vote.

 ##### Security Notes
   - can only be invoked by the policy proposals contract or the policy votes contract